whitetreebible/connections/docs/devs/schema.md

 ## id
 Type: string
 Description: Unique identifier for the page.
 Should be lowercase and use underscores to separate words.
-Example: rahab_jericho.
+Example: rahab.

 ## type
 Type: string